yrmvgh/yiufcrawl/README.md

       but they are quite powerful when they do.
     * added an extraordinary level of magic resistance

-* Hill Orc
-    * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.

 * Kobold
     * added permanent evolution mutation.
 Although this sounds similar to how demonspawns work, it actually plays quite differently, because the player will occasionally get random bad mutations, and sometimes have to adjust their play style to compensate.
 There is also a greater than normal chance that evolve will replace